 - Read the chapters in order (unless you’re an administrator!).
 The issues covered in each chapter mirror the sequence of a learner’s contact with the distance education program.
-If you go in order, you will be sure to see how support for the learner unfolds.
+If you go in order, you will see how support for the learner unfolds.

-- Allow time to participate in the IDEAL 101 online discussion daily.
+- Allow time for daily participation in the IDEAL 101 online discussion.
 IDEAL 101 is a community of practice.
 Your learning depends on the contributions of others, and vice versa.
 Don’t wait until the last day to post a comment.
 Do respond to each other frequently.

 - After reading and discussing online, allow time for teachers and administrators at your site to work together to complete the accompanying activities.
 You need not be in the same place to do this—meet once a week on Zoom; work together in Google Drive so that you can collaborate asynchronously and see each other’s work.

 We believe that teachers or administrators new to distance or blended learning—but coming into established programs—need to understand the ways that teaching in such models differs from strictly classroom programs.
 Furthermore, all teachers can benefit from reflection on how to leverage technology to provide more flexible and personalized learning experiences.
 Teachers working in programs with robust distance, blended, or HyFlex programming need to understand the reasons their organization’s programming is structured as it is.
 And of course they need to develop skills for teaching in a distance learning environment.

 A good first step would be to review the list of teaching and technology skills for distance teachers in Appendix A and Appendix D. The appendices provide the new teacher with both a deeper understanding of what distance (and to some extent blended) teaching entails, and a chance to reflect on the skills they already possess.
 Discussing these resources with the program administrator provides the starting point for a conversation about what skills the teacher needs to develop and for generating ways to provide appropriate training and support.